UCL-ARC/python-tooling/docs/pages/utilities.md

 # Utility libraries

-Useful packages for 'utility' functionality, normally we highlight these if we've found a library that we prefer to Python's builtin.
+Useful packages for _utility_ functionality, normally we highlight these if we've found a library that we prefer to Python's builtin.
 You probably don't want to write these yourself but might need logging or a command-line interface.